mmbman/Katagiri/drafts.md

 title: "Drafts"
 ---

-These are talks in extreme rough draft state.
+These transcripts are in early rough draft state.
 This page is not meant to be public.

 ### 1983